+Treatment for AML can be very effective for some people, but it doesn't cure everyone, and it can often cause serious or even life-threatening side effects.
 Many studies are being done to find more effective and safer treatments for AML.

 The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it over time.
 Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
 They are also looking at combining chemo with a number of newer types of drugs to see if this might work better.

-The goal of immunotherapy is to boost the body’s immune system to help fight off or destroy cancer cells.
+Immunotherapy works to boost the body’s immune system to help fight off or destroy cancer cells.

 Monoclonal antibodies: These are man-made versions of immune system proteins (antibodies) that are designed to attach to specific targets, such as substances on the surface of cancer cells.
 Some work by boosting the body’s immune response against the cancer cells.
 Others have radioactive chemicals or cell poisons attached to them.
 When they are injected into the patient, these antibodies act like a homing device, bringing the radioactivity or poison directly to the cancer cells, which kills them.
-Monoclonal antibodies are often used to treat lymphomas, but their use in leukemias has been more limited.

 Immune checkpoint inhibitors: An important part of the immune system is its ability to keep itself from attacking other normal cells in the body.
 To do this, it uses “checkpoints” – molecules on immune cells that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
 But newer drugs that target these checkpoints hold a lot of promise as treatments.
 Some of these drugs are already being used to treat other types of cancer, and they are now being studied for use in AML as well.

-CAR T-cell therapy: This is a promising new way to get the immune system to fight leukemia.
+CAR T-cell therapy: This is a promising new way to get the patient's immune system to fight leukemia.
 For this technique, immune cells called T cells are removed from the patient’s blood and altered in the lab so they have specific substances (called chimeric antigen receptors, or CARs) that will help them attach to leukemia cells.
 The T cells are then grown in the lab and infused back into the patient’s blood, where they can now seek out the leukemia cells and attack them.